junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 ## Datastore

-Juno Datastore can be use to add persistency to your application.
-It uses a simple principle of collections and documents.
+Juno Datastore can be use to add persistence to your application using simple constructs: collections and documents.

 Each collections can handle which users and/or administrators have access to their data.
 Juno has never access to these and it is also worth to note that if you wish, you can also design your architecture in a way that even you the developer of your application can have no access to the data saved by your users.